The McMichael Canadian Art Collection

 The gallery first opened in 1966, and the McMichael Canadian Art Collection stands on the original lands of the Ojibwe Anishinaabe Indigenous people.
 Its current location was a point on the Carrying Place Trail, which served as a crucial link between Lake Simcoe and Lake Ontario's north shoreline.

-Beginning in 1952, Robert and Signe McMichael, the McMichael Collection's founders, built their home on 4 acres of land.
+Beginning in 1952, Robert and Signe McMichael, the McMichael Collection's founders, built their home on a 1.5 hectare plot of land.
 Over time, they became enamored with the surrounding landscape and the art it inspired.

 By 1965, the McMichaels' private collection contained 194 pieces of artwork from Tom Thomson and the Group of Seven.
 Realizing they had a duty to preserve this treasure trove of Canadian art, they generously gave their collection to the province of Ontario, along with their home and its surrounding land.